FangfeiY/fsndcapstoneback/README.md

 ```

 ## API Doc
-See the file ./api_doc.md for details.
+See the documentation in the Postman collection: Meteor API collection -> three dots button -> View documentation.